|Early Spring Date:||April 15|

 The difference between the plumage of the male and the female is greater than for any warbler species who visits Monticello.
 Female Black-throated Blue Warblers confuse a lot of birders.
 The long narrow supercilium (eyebrow) and the yellowish underparts cause some people to mistake them for vireos.
-The cheek is dark, and there is a white arc under the eye.
+(Vireos have thicker and heavier bills.)
+The female's cheek is dark, and there is a white arc under the eye.
 The best fieldmark is the white handkerchief on the wing (like the male has), but it is not always visible.

 Fall: The plumage of neither the adult male nor the adult female changes much between the spring and fall.
 First-fall males look like slightly browner versions of adult males, and first-fall females resemble adult females, but are slightly paler and do not have a prominent white wing patch.

 The song of the Black-throated Blue Warbler is slow and burry, sounding like I'm so lay-ZEE, or Beer-Beer-Beer-BEE.

 Hear the songs of the Black-throated Blue Warbler.